koalamadness/CS-2026/february_diary.md

 # Computer Science
 ## 2026/02/19
+In Python, decorators are flexible way to modify or extend behavior of functions or methods, without changing their actual code.

+A decorator is essentially a function that takes another function as an argument and returns a new function with enhanced functionality.
-mutable, imuttalbe, reference valor ADD() DATE() yield match generator The pass statement in Python is a placeholder that does nothing when executed.
+Decorators are often used in scenarios such as logging, authentication and memorization, allowing us to add additional functionality to existing functions or methods in a clean, reusable way. mutable, imuttalbe, reference valor ADD() DATE() yield match generator The pass statement in Python is a placeholder that does nothing when executed.